-Key Stage 3: an annual voluntary contribution of £5 is asked to go towards the materials purchased and used by the student, or £15 for the 3 years of KS3.
+An annual voluntary contribution of £5 is asked to go towards the materials purchased and used by the student.
 Non-payment does not mean the student cannot participate in the project, but without the continued support of donations we would not be able to produce such quality products or run such exciting projects.